Dynamic Data Structures for $k$-Nearest Neighbor Queries: Querying multiple -NN data structures simultaneously

 In this section we introduce a method to find the $k$-nearest neighbors of a query point $q$ spread over $t$ (disjoint) $k'$-NN data structures storing a set of sites $S$ simultaneously.
 Suppose the query time of such a $k'$-NN data structure is $O(Q(n) + k')$, for a non-decreasing function $Q$.
-Naively, querying each data structure for the $k$ closest sites would take $O(Q(n)t + kt)$ time.
+Naively, querying each data structure for the $k$ closest sites would take $O(Q(n)t + tk)$ time.
 Our method allows us to find the $k$-NN over all these data structures in $O(Q(n)t + k)$ time instead, thus reducing the $O(tk)$ term to $O(k)$.
+More formally, we prove the following result.